acasto/iptic-simple-logging/README.md

 - **facility** - the facility the event was logged to (e.g. 'myplugin')
 - **level** - the level of the event (e.g. 'info', 'warning', 'error')

+**NOTE:** This plugin as-is checks for updates from iptic.com.
+If you do not want this behavior, for example if you are forking this plugin, you can disable it by removing the CheckUpdates.php file and the line in iptic-simple-logging.php that instantiates it.

 ## Usage ##

 For logging your own events, while you can log with *\Iptic\SL\Log::log()* directly, it is recommended that you create your